martinpihrt/OSPy/ospy/docs/Clean_installation.md

 sudo journalctl -u ospy-cloudflared-quick.service -n 50 --no-pager
 ```

-While `ospy-cloudflared-quick.service` is installed and active and a valid `https://*.trycloudflare.com` address is present in its journal, OSPy also shows the current Quick Tunnel address as a clickable **Cloudflare Quick Tunnel** link in the footer.
-If the service is missing, inactive, unreadable or no valid Quick Tunnel address is available, the footer does not show the link.
+While `ospy-cloudflared-quick.service` is installed and active and a valid `https://*.trycloudflare.com` address is present in its journal, OSPy shows the current address as a clickable **Cloudflare Quick Tunnel** link in the footer.
+If a configured managed `cloudflared.service` is also active, the footer shows the managed **Cloudflare Tunnel** URL instead.
+If neither mode has a valid active URL, the footer does not show a Cloudflare link.

 Cloudflare documents Quick Tunnels as a development/testing feature, not as a production hosting method.
 The generated hostname can change when the tunnel is recreated or restarted.
+Quick Tunnels also have service limitations, including no Server-Sent Events support; OSPy's polling fallback remains available, but use a managed Tunnel for normal production access.

 Cloudflare documentation: